chibiace/ComfyUI-Chibi-Nodes/README.md

 ### SaveImages (wip)

 VaeDecode and SaveImage mixed together. saves to the normal output directory but uses a unix time stamp as the filename eg. 1698462650_001_.png

+### Textbox

+A simple text box, if passthrough text is supplied it will update the textbox contents and also send it forward.

 ## Installation